Simon4Yan/Learning-via-Translation/README.md

 Q1: The direct transfer performance using pytorch is much lower than caffe.

 Ans: We find the BN is the key factor to this gap, and see more in [here](https://github.com/Simon4Yan/Learning-via-Translation/issues/1).

+Q2: Train IDE or IDE+ by using pytorch?

+Ans: Yes, We recommend [here](https://github.com/layumi/Person_reID_baseline_pytorch).
+Note that bn needed to be fixed (see Q1).